 Before you buy a storm door, check its components in the store.
 Open and close the display model to make sure the hinges and latches operate smoothly.
-For long life, the components should be of the highest quality you can afford.
+To get the most out of your storm door, invest in the highest quality components you can afford.

-Most door manufacturers will offer a kit that includes all of the hardware needed for installation including the prehung door (includes the door and the frame), handle set, hinges, pneumatic closers and latches.
-Depending on which way your door opens, any storm door can be hinged to the left or right.
+Most door manufacturers offer a kit that includes all of the hardware needed for installation, including the pre-hung door and the frame, handle set, hinges, pneumatic closers and latches.
+Depending on which way your door opens, storm doors can be hinged to the left or right.

-Frames come in different styles, including full-view, mid-view, and high-view.
+Frames styles include full-view, mid-view and high-view.
 Full-view doors offer different types of glass, such as beveled, waterfall, as well as the option to have blinds between the panes.

-Refer to the image to see some of the frame and glass selections that are available.
-For additional types, ask a Lowe's associate for details.
+The image shows some of the frame and glass selections that are available.
+Ask a Lowe's associate for details about other types.